Washington University Bears: Women's basketball

-Women's basketball has claimed the NCAA Women's Division III Basketball Championship a total of five times (more than any other school), including 2010, and won four consecutive national titles from 1998 to 2001, during which time they established what was then the longest winning streak in NCAA women's basketball history, at 81 games.
+Washington University’s women’s basketball has claimed the NCAA Women's Division III Basketball Championship a total of five times (more than that of any other school), including 2010, and won four consecutive national titles from 1998 to 2001.
+From 1998 to 2001 they established what was then the longest winning streak in Division III women's basketball history, at 81 games; that streak was not surpassed until the NYU Violets did so in 2026.
 On March 20, 2010, WashU defeated Hope College 65–59 in the 2010 national championship game.
 Women's basketball has made the championship game four out of five years between 2007 and 2011, losing to DePauw University in 2007 (55–52) and in 2009 losing to George Fox University by the final score of 65–53.
 In 2011 the Bears failed to repeat as champions when they fell in the championship game 64–55 to Amherst College Women's basketball won the DIII championship four straight seasons from 1999 to 2001.
 The team was coached by Nancy Fahey from 1986 to 2017, after which she became the head coach at Illinois.
 In addition to the 5 National Championships under Fahey, the Bears have appeared in the NCAA DIII National Tournament 28 straight seasons from 1990 to 2017.
 The Bears reached the tournament in 1988 and missed making it in 1989 before starting the current streak.